-On November 7, 2019, S&P affirmed its BB- global scale long-term issuer credit rating on the Company with a stable outlook.
-S&P also affirmed its BB- issue-level rating on the Company's Unsecured Notes.
+On March 27, 2020, S&P downgraded its global scale long-term issuer credit rating on the Company by one notch to B+ with a negative outlook.
+S&P also downgraded its issue-level rating on the Company's Unsecured Notes by one notch to B+.

 S&P's issuer credit ratings are on a rating scale that ranges from AAA (highest) to SD and D (lowest).
 The ratings from AA to CCC may be modified by the addition of a plus (+) or a minus (-) sign to show relative standing within the rating categories.
-According to the S&P rating system, obligations rated "BB," "CCC," "CC" and "C" are regarded as having significant speculative characteristics.
+According to the S&P rating system, obligations rated "BB," "B," "CCC," "CC" and "C" are regarded as having significant speculative characteristics.
 A rating of BB by S&P is the fifth highest of ten categories and is considered less vulnerable in the near-term than other lower-rated obligors.
 However, it faces major ongoing uncertainties and exposure to adverse business, financial or economic conditions that could lead to the obligator's inadequate capacity to meet its financial commitments.